 This blog is dedicated to them, the matriarchs of my lineage, whose lives and encouragement made my life, so different from theirs, possible.

-I currently live in Santa Fe, New Mexico, with my beloved dogs, Maddie and Lemie, where I work as an educator and as an activist with nuclear and environmental justice issues.
+I currently live in Santa Fe, New Mexico, with my beloved dog, Maddie, where I work as an educator and as an activist with nuclear, environmental justice and wildlife issues.
 Passionate about things that matter, I hold a special place in my heart for kids, elders, and four-legged, finned and winged ones.